Undergraduate Awards and Fellowships

 Holden Furber Prize

 Awarded annually for the best undergraduate essay on any topic related to South Asia.
 The award will be for $300 and competition is open to all students of the University of Pennsylvania.
 Papers should be submitted to the Department of South Asia Studies, 820 Williams Hall, 36th & Spruce St. or send a pdf via email to Zoe Beckerman at email@example.com.
-The deadline for submission of papers is Tuesday, April 1st, 2014 .
+Awards already announced for 2017.

 SAST Summer Research Grant